Ordering the topological order in the fractional quantum Hall effect: From a response theory to a one-form symmetry

 The theory given by \eqref{AdAresp} represents the response of the quantum Hall system to a long-wavelength, low-frequency background gauge field $A$ with small magnitude.
 It should be viewed as the leading term in an expansion in derivatives and in $A$.

-The action \eqref{AdAresp} is well-defined for topologically trivial gauge fields.
+The action \eqref{AdAresp} is well defined for topologically trivial gauge fields.
 However, for generic $\sigma_H$, it is not meaningful when $A$ carries nonzero fluxes.
 Following \cite{Witten:1988hf}, we can try to define it by viewing our 2+1d (arbitrary oriented) spacetime $\tmfd$ as the boundary of a 3+1d bulk $\fmfd$, and define the action \eqref{AdAresp} as

 Unlike \eqref{AdAresp}, this expression is meaningful even for topologically nontrivial $A$.
 However, it might depend on the choice of $\fmfd$ and on the way the background gauge field $A$ is extended into $\fmfd$.